-- 1. Subject to the density restriction of 1 unit per acre, R-1 allows single-unit living in a detached house with a minimum lot size of 40,000 square feet. - 2.
-Smaller minimum lot sizes are permitted as part of a compact development. - Additional building types, smaller lot sizes and increased density as part of a conservation development are allowed in exchange for preserving common open space.
+- 1. Subject to the density restriction of 1 unit per acre, R-1 allows single-unit living in a detached house, or tiny house, with a minimum lot size of 40,000 square feet. - 2.
+Smaller minimum lot sizes are permitted as part of a compact development. - 3.
+Additional building types, smaller lot sizes and increased density as part of a conservation development are allowed in exchange for preserving common open space.